voxmedia/revenue-hiring/2-debugging-frames/README.md

 # E2: Debugging Frames

-Silly apple juice ad bug intro TK
+Concert designers have dreamed up a revolutionary tippy apple juice concept.
+The animated mockup is wowing clients across verticals!
+Most of the ad is built.
+There are just a couple bugs left to be ironed out.
+That is your job!

-If you do not finish that is just fine!
-We are interested in how you approach.
-Keep track of the steps you take to debug so we can have a conversation about tricky problems!
+If you do not finish that is just fine.
+We are more interested in your approach.
+Keep track of steps you take to debug so we can have a conversation about tricky problems!

 ## Your Task

-The working example shows desired animation and style updates.
-Update the parent and frame projects so the broken ad in the parent project matches the example.
+In the parent project, the animated mockup shows the desired animation and background color.
+Update the parent and frame projects so the broken ad product matches the animated mockup in the parent project.

-- The apple juice spills when any part of the ad leaves the viewport and is cleaned up when the ad enters the viewport.
+- **Animation:** The apple juice spills when the ad nears the viewport and is cleaned up when the ad is scrolled back to the middle of the viewport.
-- The ad should match the background color of the example, Notice the background color changes on refresh.
+- **Background Color:** The ad should match the background color of the animated mockup.
+Notice the background color changes on refresh.
-- The parent project `iframe` should include the `sandbox` attribute.
+- **The Only Rule:** The parent project `iframe` should include the `sandbox` attribute.

 ## Getting Started